Choosing the Right Type of Orthotics: A Guide for Patients

 Regardless of the sport, athletes are at risk of injury.
 They can suffer from acute injuries, such as a sprained ankle or knee, or chronic conditions, such as arthritis or a concussion.
 Often, these injuries are the result of overuse or repetitive stress on the body.

 Sports physiotherapy is different from musculoskeletal physiotherapy, which is geared towards general aches and pains in the muscles and bones.
-It takes a more forward-thinking approach to sport performance enhancement, with treatment methods like real-time ultrasound for muscle activation and clinical Pilates classes for movement rehabilitation and strengthening.
+It takes a more forward-thinking approach to sports performance enhancement, with treatment methods like real-time ultrasound for muscle activation and clinical Pilates classes for movement rehabilitation and strengthening.

 Professional athletes require a lot of motivation, routines, and physical activity to stay healthy.
 Athletes in contact sports, such as boxing, must develop physiques that can withstand the heavy physical stress of matches and maintain their strength after competitions.
 A specialized physical therapist can help them reach their full potential by strengthening ligaments and joints, as well as by promoting the recovery of energy levels after each match.